saadmh902/yodeck-prometheus-exporter/README.md

 Export YoDeck Online/Offline status for use with prometheus/grafana

-Open yodeck-exporter.py, edit line 30 and add your username and API key
+Open yodeck-exporter.py add your API key and username

 run yodeck-exporter.py